 Mutual recognition of certificates

-Persons holding valid interstate or New Zealand mine or manager's certificates may be able to apply to have their certificate recognised in South Australia.
+- Persons holding valid interstate or New Zealand mine or manager's certificates may be able to apply to have their certificate recognised in South Australia.
 Requirements and application form for mutual recognition of certificates

 The Chief Inspector of Mines, Department for Energy and Mining (DEM) has the responsibility for assessing applications for underground mine and quarry manager's certificates, under the provisions of the Mines and Works Inspection Regulations 2013.